demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

-The Cortex XDR - IOCs integration uses the Cortex API for detection and response, by natively integrating network, endpoint, and cloud data to stop sophisticated attacks.
+The Cortex Core - IOCs integration uses the Cortex API for detection and response, by natively integrating network, endpoint, and cloud data to stop sophisticated attacks.
 This integration was integrated and tested with version xx of Cortex Core - IOC

-## Configure Indicators detection on Cortex XSOAR
+## Configure Indicators detection

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Indicators detection.